 I also got a hint that you dated a Slavic girl once.
 Could you tell our readers a tip for dating a Slavic girl?The fact that that question is in the past tense should tell your readers all they need to know about any advice I might give.
 But Slavic or otherwise I'd always just say to be yourself and be happy with who you are first, unless you're just a terrible person.
 In that case you should probably worry less about trying to date someone and more about being a better, happier person.

 This interview was conducted by The Slovenia, and can be found in its original form here.

 In Your Pocket in no way endorses or is responsible for the views and opinions expressed herein, which are solely those of In Your Pocket’s former editor-in-chief and current editor-at-large Yuri Barron.
-These days he can be found on the 30th floor of a condominium in Kuala Lumpur, where he was planning to ride out the global quarantine by finishing his memoirs, Thirty-Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries, but hasn’t managed to get round to starting yet.
+These days he can be found avoiding winter and lockdowns in Colombia, where he was planning to ride out the global quarantine by finishing his memoirs, Thirty-Cent Life: A Decade of Moderately Irresponsible Travel in Dodgy Countries, but hasn’t managed to get round to starting yet.
 More of his somewhat travel-related work can be found here.